FlowScore — Glossary

 FlowScore is calculated daily for each tracked asset — Bitcoin, Ethereum, Solana, and XRP — after the prior trading session’s flow data has settled.
 The score runs from 0 to 100 with 50 as the neutral midpoint.
 Numbers below 25 read bearish; 26–45 weak; 46–55 neutral; 56–70 constructive; 71–85 bullish; 86–100 strong.

-The composite also drives a market-state label from the ETF and Price engines: Confirmation, Accumulation, Divergence, Distribution, or Transition.
+The composite also drives a market-state label — Confirmation, Accumulation, Divergence, Distribution, or Transition — that summarises how the flow and price pictures line up.
 The label is shorthand for what the data is doing — not a recommendation.
 FlowScore is a structural reading of the tape, not a price prediction.